July 27, 2020

 Nearly all of my freelance friends checked off this multiple-choice option.
 While 25 percent isn’t a tried-and-true accounting formula (I’m not an accountant or tax expert), it’s a good base amount to put away in a separate savings account to have ready for tax time.
 You might owe more, you might owe less, but believe me, you’ll breathe a bit easier from January through April if you know you have money set aside from the previous year’s earnings to pay taxes if you need to.
 Once you start making more money freelance writing, or freelancing full time, you might pay quarterly.
 (See more Mistakes Freelancers Make When Pricing Their Work.)

-This advice might seem a bit trite but when you’re cranking out a ton of assignments, doing phone interview after phone interview, and only talking to yourself, your postal worker, and your pet, you need to take a break or two daily.
+This advice might seem a bit trite but when you’re cranking out a ton of assignments, doing phone interview after phone interview, and only talking to yourself, your postal worker, and your pet, but you need to take a break or two daily.
 I like to exercise, or going on a walk and listen to music or a podcast and not check email for at least an hour.
 Schedule a few phone calls and meet-ups with friends and family throughout the week to give yourself a break.
-Find out whether freelancers work on weekends.
+(And by the way, this is how many hours freelancers work on an average week–it’s not as much as you’d think.)

 Is this advice helpful to you at this stage of freelance writing?
 What advice would you share with your younger self about freelance writing?